Police Officer

 Where is the academy located?

-The academy is located at 4665 Blue Plains Drive SW, Washington, DC.
+The Academy is located at 4665 Blue Plains Drive SW, Washington, DC.

 When is the next academy class?